phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 79802
+#Total Number of Tweets: 240701
-#Number of Trump Tweets: 66330
+#Number of Clinton Tweets: 80734
-#Number of Sanders Tweets: 62821
+#Number of Trump Tweets: 67153
-#Number of Rubio Tweets: 17652
+#Number of Sanders Tweets: 63841
-#Number of Bush Tweets: 6155
+#Number of Rubio Tweets: 17844
-#Number of Carson Tweets: 4806
+#Number of Bush Tweets: 6231
-#Total Number of Tweets:
+#Number of Carson Tweets: 4900
 ---